julie-ify/recipes-app/README.md

 - Run `rails s` to start a development server.

+# Testing

+`bundle exec rspec` will run all the tests.

+Also, you can run `bundle exec rspec spec/` to run specific tests.

+You can also run `RAILS_ENV=test rspec spec/` to run the tests in test mode.

 ## Errors

-If you encounter any errors, run the followinf commands.
+If you encounter any errors, run the following commands.

 - Run `rake db:drop db:create db:migrade` to drop, create and migrate a new database.

 - Run `rubocop && rubocop -A` to check for and fix code errors.

-# This project was built with:
+# This project was built with

-Ruby on Rails
+- Ruby on Rails

-Postgressql
+- Postgressql

+- Bulma CSS Framework

+- Bootstrap CSS Framework

 # 👤 Authors

 👤 **Daniel M. Matongo**

 - GitHub: [Daniel M. Matongo](https://github.com/mmatongo)
 - LinkedIn: [Daniel M. Matongo](https://linkedin.com/in/mmatongo)

 👤 **Juliana Ifionu**